lothbrokq/formast/README.md

 ## Develop

-Remember to download tree-sitter-java and run the following command (uncomment it in the __main__.py) to generate the language file, when you are running formastfor the first time.
+Remember to download tree-sitter-java and run the following command (uncomment it in the __main__.py) to generate the language file, when you are running formast for the first time.

 ```console
  Language.build_library(